 Challenge Coin Etiquette: The Rules of the Game

-Challenge coins have a rich history that some say dates back to an elite flying squadron of World War I. Their use during that time might have been minimal, but the concept took off during the Vietnam War, and challenge coins are still popular today.
+Challenge coins have a rich history that some say dates back to an elite flying squadron of World War I. Their use during that time might have been minimal, but the concept took off during the Vietnam War.
+Challenge coins are still popular today.
 While they’re often associated with the military, other organizations give out challenge coins too.

 Challenge Coin Etiquette Note-by-Note

-It’s an honor to be given a challenge coin.
+It’s an honor to receive a challenge coin.
 That’s why it’s important to know the etiquette surrounding these important mementos.
-When you use challenge coins the right way, you’re contributing to a time-tested tradition that puts camaraderie and membership on the table.
+When you use challenge coins the right way, you’re contributing to a time-tested tradition that inspires camaraderie and membership.
 Here are the twelve essential rules you’ve got to follow if you want to play the challenge coin game.

-- If the person challenged fails to produce the coin, the challenge must be honored and drinks must be purchased.
+4. If the person challenged fails to produce the coin, the challenge must be honored, and drinks must be purchased.
 Each person can only be challenged once.

-- If everyone who is challenged manages to produce a coin, the challenger is on the hook to buy the drinks.
-Be careful who you challenge.
+5. If everyone who is challenged manages to produce a coin, the challenger is on the hook to buy the drinks.
+Be careful of who you challenge.

-- These rules apply to anyone worthy to be given a coin, anyone who’s known to own a coin and anyone who buys a coin.
+12. These rules apply to anyone worthy to be given a coin, anyone who’s known to own a coin, and anyone who buys a coin.

 The bottom line is that a challenge coin is a thing of honor, and you should treat it like one.
 At Cristaux, we’re proud to make only the best challenge coins.
 That’s why we love celebrating and supporting the traditions surrounding these remarkable pieces.

 Our team is equipped and excited to help you bring this type of program to your organization.
 Our artisans and engineers will work closely with you to ensure a striking and creative design.